GreenMashedPotato/Shrimp42/README.md

  todo

 ## Disclaimer
 I haven't printed any of it.
-No guaranmtees that they work. (will update after the pcbs arrived) If things go wrong, I won't take any responisibilities, Try at your own risk.
+No guarantees that they work. (will update after the pcbs arrived) If things go wrong, I won't take any responisibilities, Try at your own risk.

 ## License